Jim Cleamons: Coaching career

-Cleamons worked as an assistant coach for the Chicago Bulls from 1989 to 1996.
+Cleamons worked as an assistant coach for the Bulls from 1989 to 1996.
 He was the head coach of the Dallas Mavericks for slightly over one year, from 1996 to 1997.
-He was then the head coach of the Chicago Condors of the American Basketball league, a short-lived women's professional basketball league in the mid Nineties.
-He also served as an assistant coach for the Los Angeles Lakers and New Orleans/Oklahoma City Hornets.
+He then was the head coach of the Chicago Condors of the American Basketball league, a short-lived women's professional basketball league in the mid Nineties.

+He was an assistant coach again with Jackson with the Lakers, from 1999-2004 and 2006-11.
+Between the two periods with the Lakers, he was an assistant with the New Orleans/Oklahoma City Hornets (2004-2006).
+In 2011, Cleamons became a coach in the Chinese Basketball Association.
+In 2013, he became an assistant with the Milwaukee Bucks for one season.
 For a few games during his tenure with the Lakers, he served as acting head coach while Phil Jackson was absent.